- SOFIA Overview

 - Observations that fill gaps in flight plans that would otherwise be "dead legs".

-Other possibilities not included in this list may be considered by the Director, so please feel free to inquire directly.
+Other possibilities not included in this list may be considered by the Director.

 A list of accepted DDT projects is here.